-In the U.S., over 90 percent of teens and more than 80 percent of millennials spend an average of 40 minutes a day on the platform watching videos.
+In the U.S., over 90% of teens and more than 80% of millennials spend an average of 40 minutes a day on YouTube.
 In addition to audience reach, being owned by Google doesn’t hurt search results.

 Like other social media channels, YouTube has fielded its share of criticism recently for content.
-This prompted the company to clean up its act, pledging a human review of every video uploaded in its Preferred Creator program, compelling “news” feeds to add a disclaimer on videos if they are tied to a government entity and creating stiff requirements for anyone who wants to generate ad dollars on the platform.
+This prompted the company to clean up its act.
+They are pledging a human review of every video uploaded in its Preferred Creator program.
+This compels “news” feeds to add a disclaimer on videos if they are tied to a government entity.
+New regulations have created stiff requirements for anyone who wants to generate ad dollars on the platform.
 To monetize a channel, a producer must first generate 4,000 hours of “watch time” within a year and attract at least 1,000 subscribers.
-According to YouTube, the changes are intended to “prevent bad actors from harming the inspiring and original creators around the world who make their living on YouTube.”
+According to YouTube, the changes intend to “prevent bad actors from harming the inspiring and original creators around the world who make their living on YouTube.”

-It will be harder for businesses making money off a YouTube channel, but there are many other reasons for organizations, including small businesses, to create videos on the platform.
-According to a 2018 marketing survey published on Hubspot, video production’s high return on investment is spurring tremendous growth, with 81 percent of businesses using video as a marketing tool―up from 63 percent in the previous years’ survey.
+It will be harder for businesses making money off a YouTube channel.
+However, there are many other reasons for organizations, including small businesses, to create videos.
+According to a 2018 marketing survey published on Hubspot, video production’s high return on investment is spurring tremendous growth.
+81 percent of businesses use video as a marketing tool, up from 63 percent in the previous year.

 Here are the three most compelling reasons your business should create YouTube videos.

 When you show people interacting with your product or having success with your services, it portrays your business in a positive light.
 Every size business can use testimonials to build brand trust and credibility.
-With increased quality and relatively low prices of video equipment, videos can even be done “in house.”
+With increased quality and relatively low equipment prices, videos can be done “in house.”
 Briefing your customer ahead of time on key points you’d like them to talk about, using a good microphone and learning a bit about lighting and camera angles will create a more professional video.

-As the second-largest search engine after Google, YouTube provides a huge opportunity to connect with people interested in your business.
+As the second-largest search engine after Google, YouTube provides a huge opportunity to connect with people.

-Videos can be tagged with keywords to draw in target demographics.
-Interactors can leave their feedback and questions in the comments section below the video and start a conversation with the company.
-Like other social media platforms, it is important to keep up with comments on YouTube to show the community you are engaged, which will build confidence about your brand.
+YouTube videos can be tagged with keywords to draw in target demographics.
+Users can leave their feedback and questions in the comments section below the video to start a conversation with the company.
+Like other social media platforms, it is important to keep up with comments on YouTube to show the community you care.
+Therefore, building confidence about your brand.

 Uncertain about producing your own video?
 Arvig Media can help.
-Arvig Media can help businesses develop videos using many different style elements, including pan and zoom static photo videos, 3-D virtual tours, HD aerial drone videos, commercials with story boards, animated explainer videos and traditionally filmed videos.
+Arvig Media can help businesses develop videos using many different style elements.
+Styles can include pan and zoom static photo videos, 3-D tours, HD drone videos, commercials, animated explainer videos and filmed videos.

 YouTube recently launched YouTube Director Onsite.
-A screened and qualified video producer will work with you to create a script, come to your business and shoot video and edit it into a finished commercial.
+A screened and qualified video producer will work with you to create a script, come to your business to shoot and edit it into a finished commercial.
 The production is free when you commit to purchasing $350 in advertising space on YouTube.

-Finally, YouTube has excellent tools to take your large video files and compress them for optimal viewing on the internet.
-Not only can you use your optimized video on your YouTube channel, you can share videos on your own website and blog, Facebook, Google+, your digital newsletter, Tumblr, Twitter and many other sites.
+Finally, YouTube has excellent tools to take your large video files and compress them for optimal viewing.
+Not only can you use your optimized video on your YouTube channel, you can share videos on your own website, Facebook, digital newsletter, Twitter and other sites.

 Video is on track to make up 82 percent of consumer web traffic by 2020, which makes it a powerful advertising element.
 You can capture this growing digital audience with YouTube ads.
 This is another area where Arvig Media can help.
-Ads are an effective way to bring traffic to your website, showcase your brand and put your products and services in front of mobile users.
+Ads are an effective way to increase website traffic, showcase your products and services to mobile users.